 Canvas or leather belts are permitted, no wider than one (1) inch, without logos, designs, or patterns, and with a standard plain buckle.

 SOCKS AND TIGHTS

 Solid white, solid navy blue, or solid black only.

 Socks must be knee-length or below; cable knit socks are allowed.
 Sheer knee-high socks are not permitted.
 Cable knit tights are allowed.
-No pattern of any kind on tights.
+No pattern or design of any kind on tights.
 Leg warmers are not permitted.